Professor Michael L. Blakey.,served as scientific director of the New York African Burial Ground Project at Howard University.

 The problem with these forensics folks is that they are so confident and feel that they have the magic method.
 And, they really believe in this race as objectivity.
 They believe that the study of race is neutral and that notions of race are not related to culture.
 And they believe that to be the real science.
 And Mann and Monge are in that group.

 In a 2011 article, Mann and Monge are part of a group of anthropologists that set out to prove that Samuel Morton’s skull measurements, which had been heavily critiqued as biased, were indeed correct.
 (Importantly, all the contributors were from all elite schools, which is not surprising since these schools also supported eugenics.)
 In their article, they are contesting the result of a very important work, The Mismeasure of Man, by Stephen J. Gould.
 Gould shows that Morton’s interpretation and measurements were biased, as part of a demonstration that all science is subjective.
 Let me pause to say that we (scientists) are all interpreting.
 There are more or less possible interpretations.
 I like evidence.
 Gould was arguing that we don’t have the means of absolute truth and that sometimes these scientists’ biases are very strong and serves political purposes.
 So science always must struggle with this.
 In making this argument, Gould used Samuel Morton’s skull measurements as centerpiece and demonstrated that his measurements were actually incorrect.
 Well, in their article Mann, Monge, and the others sought to show that Gould was wrong about Morton.
 They went after that.
 They remeasured Morton’s skulls and stated that his measurements were actually reliable.
-But they also argued that Morton was not biased because he was objective.
+But they also argued that Morton was not biased because he was "objective."

 But anybody who is looking at this critically would know that because Morton’s interpretations were wrong – that brain size actually does not determine intelligence – then, of course, he was biased.
 The fact that he used the same measurements over and over, of the fact that the measurements were accurate, does not mean that his results were unbiased.
 It was Morton’s interpretation of the measurements that mattered.
 And they were biased – used to make claims about racial superiority and inferiority.
 Mann and Monge confounded objectivity #1 (basic evidence) with objectivity #2 (presumed neutrality in interpreting evidence).
 They did not understand the difference.
 And, clearly in that article, they were defending Morton but, more importantly, they were defending the institution of science – themselves – that Gould had threatened.
 One might say that they could have used Gould’s critiques to work towards a scientific practice that is more conscious of its biases.
 My own extension of that is to find a science that is more accountable to the ethics of descendant communities.
 These folks are moving in the other direction.
 They are hunkered down on, chomping down on the idea that science is objective and neutral.
 The essential thing is that Mann and Monge (and their colleagues) believe that Morton was objective.
 And they attempted to prove that if the science is objective then racism has no real role in Morton’s interpretation.
 If a group of scientists argue that, while some aspects of Samuel Morton’s work was racist, the work was nevertheless objective, they are trying to make that racism to be only superficial.

 If I can extend this analysis: what Mann and Monge did by taking the [MOVE] Africa baby or two whose families had been bombed in Philadelphia, when all they had was a responsibility as medical examiners for reporting on the identities of these babies – taking them without parental permission (which I’m sure they would never have received) and using them as a display for forensic education online – represents the disempathy that that kind of objectifying of the “Other” produces.
 It would appear that they don’t see African Americans as the same real complete human beings that they and their white families and neighbors are.
 Because they didn’t do that with their white family members.
 So it’s a deeply baked-in expression of whiteness and the authority of objectivity is part of that.
 The story of the creation of the immoral ranking of people who become the instrument.
-In this case, as Aristotle says, it is the head and the hand of the enslaved that are the natural instruments.
+In this case, as Aristotle says, it is the "head" (whites) and the "hand" being the enslaved as natural instruments.
 And so it seems to me upon reflection that whites always insist that Blacks be their instruments.
 Abhorrent behavior that they don’t see.
 Because they simply see an instrument.

 But, I would just say, there are other things of value in skeletal collections.